 - LoC Number: 2005007351

 Print friendly information sheet

-- Edited by Nicky Priaulx, Cardiff University, UK and Anthony Wrigley, Professional Ethics, Keele University, UK
+- Edited by Nicky Priaulx, Cardiff University, UK and Anthony Wrigley, Centre for Professional Ethics, Keele University, UK

 Anthony Wrigley is Co-Editor of Ethics, Law & Society Volume V (Ashgate Publishing, 2012) and a Senior Lecturer in Ethics in the Centre for Professional Ethics, Keele University.
 He is a philosopher with research interests in ethics, metaphysics and law who has published widely in philosophy and applied ethics.
 His work predominantly tackles issues at the margins of life, from harms and the Non-Identity Problem in reproductive ethics to the scope and limits of advance decision-making for those who have lost capacity.
 He is also co-author of the European Textbook on Ethics in Research (The European Union, 2010).